 Multidisciplinary Surgical Specialty Care at Valley Children’s

 Valley Children’s pediatric surgeons specialize in the repair of congenital and acquired conditions in infants, children and adolescents.
 Each year our team performs about 3,700 pediatric surgeries and more than 200 types of surgical procedures ranging from routine to rare and complex.

-Our dedicated and experienced pediatric surgery team works closely with our other pediatric specialists, pediatric anesthesiologists, nurse practitioners and certified medical assistants.
+Our dedicated and experienced pediatric surgery team works closely with our other pediatric specialists, pediatric anesthesiologists, advanced medical providers and certified medical assistants.
 In addition, a host of other specialists – including dietitians, child life specialists, occupational and physical therapists – support each child for the best outcome.

 Valley Children’s is a Level II Pediatric Trauma Center, as designated by the Central California Emergency Medical Services (CCEMS) Agency.
 It is the only pediatric trauma center in Central California.
 Critically injured children can be transported directly to Valley Children’s Hospital, ensuring they receive the expert pediatric care they deserve as quickly as possible.

 Intensive Care Support for Surgical Patients

 For patients who require intensive care support, Valley Children’s Hospital offers both a Pediatric Intensive Care Unit (PICU) that provides 24/7 coverage by pediatric intensivists, board certified in pediatric critical care, and a Level IV Neonatal Intensive Care - the highest level of care available for neonates and infants between Los Angeles and the Bay Area.

 Expertise in Surgical Oncology

 As part of the multidisciplinary cancer team, our surgical specialists work in partnership with the pediatric oncology and hematology experts at The Cancer and Blood Diseases Center at Valley Children’s.
 As one of the leading pediatric cancer facilities on the West Coast and the only provider of pediatric oncology services between Los Angeles and the Bay Area, the center includes the convenience of an outpatient center for many treatments and a fully-equipped, 36-bed inpatient unit, Starship Craycroft.
 Our surgical teams participate in the American Pediatric Surgical Association (APSA) and Children’s Oncology Group (COG) treatment protocols for the highest standards of care.